 In terms of popular usage, in Australia all flying sticks are generally called boomerangs.
 In fact this usage is so universal that many people around the world call all flying sticks boomerangs, regardless of where they originated, whether Egypt, India, etc...

 The word boomerang is of Aboriginal origin and etymologically speaking, when the word boomerang first entered the english language, boomerangs were known as hunting sticks that did not return to the thrower.
 See the next question for more on this fact.

-Again, from a modern perspective one could say that the straight flying throwstick is the father of the modern returning sport boomerang.
-Historically, returning boomerangs were only used in some portions of Australia, mainly for amusement or as a decoy for hunting, but straight flying boomerangs/throwsticks were used much more extensively, including on other continents.
+From a modern perspective one could say that the straight flying throwstick is the father of the modern returning sport boomerang.
+Historically, returning boomerangs were only used in some portions of Australia, mainly for amusement, distraction, or as a decoy for hunting, but straight flying boomerangs/throwsticks were used much more extensively, including on other continents.

 Historically, returning boomerangs were generally lighter in weight and they were designed to fly a curved flight path and return to where they were thrown from.
 Straight flying boomerangs, by contrast, were generally heavier in weight and were designed to fly straight for long distances in order to take game through the delivery of a hard blow.

 Returning boomerangs could also be used in hunting but not generally as an impact weapon but more as a distraction.
 Thus the term "hunting boomerang" is unclear.
 Despite this, the term "hunting boomerang" has become the popular term in modern usage for straight flying boomerangs.
 Returning boomerang hunting tactics were rare historically and even more rare today.
 The most effective way to hunt with a stick is with the straight flying variety.